kormax/apple-enhanced-contactless-polling/README.md

 To find a bit responsible for your card network, you can modify a particular bit inside the mask.
 Afterwards, having activated a specific card brand for express mode on your device, observe if express mode will activate when brought near to a test reader.

-### EMV Express Mode transaction conditions
+## Strong customer authentication

+Some applets have an ability to modify behavior based on the conditions that the transaction has been started under:

+- Unified Access applet (excluding the HomeKey variant) has an ability to guarantee to the reader, if requested, that a transaction has been initiated via manual authentication, which protects against exciting a device with express ECP frame and using it on a reader that mandates SCA;
-Unlike other applet types, when EMV is used with express mode, it modifies the default applet behavior, in this case it influences what transaction parameters need to be used for a device to produce a successful transaction + checkmark.
+- When EMV is used with express mode, it modifies transaction parameters that need to be used for a device to produce a successful transaction + check mark.

-Requirements regarding the transaction seem to be dependant on a payment network brand (as each has a separate applet implementation):
+Requirements regarding the EMV transaction seem to be dependent on a payment network brand (as each has a separate applet implementation):
 - Mastercard/Maestro:
   - MCC is in a transit category
   - TC/ARQC + CDA